dharaneyogees/dharaneyogees/README.md

 ### Professional Background

-As a final=year student, I have developed strong analytical and problem-solving skills through academic projects and hands-on practice.
+As a final-year student, I have developed strong analytical and problem-solving skills through academic projects and hands-on practice.
 I am eager to apply my knowledge in real-world scenarios and contribute to data-driven decision-making processes.

 ### Skills and Achievements